simonappleton/markdown-cv/index.md

 **Senior Data Scientist**

 *Apr 2022 - Present*
- - Analytics lead on a project to create an interactive optimiser for scheduling maintenance works.
-This involved helping to build the optimiser in Python.
-I was responsible for collaborating with other teams building different parts of the tool to ensure smooth integration and owning the quality assurance of the optimiser and ancillary apps.
+ - Analytics lead on a project to use linear optimisation in Python to build a tool for scheduling maintenance works for a large national company.
+Colaborated with multiple other teams ensure smooth integration and owned the quality assurance of the optimiser and ancillary apps.
- - Rapidly deployed an R Shiny app to explore and visualize the results of an optimisation process that allowed the customer to define branching paths of investment priorities stretching into the long term future.
-This involved creating novel user interface elements that simplify an intricate concept of adaptive future pathways to get quick and clear answers to customer questions.
+ - Prototyped an R Shiny app to explore and visualize the results of an optimisation process that allowed users to define branching paths of investment priorities into the long term future.
+Creating novel user interface elements that simplify an intricate concept.
- - Contributed to an extension of a stock management application that forecasted stock levels and issue rates for warehouses using Facebook's Prophet package in order to automatically set re-order points and safety stock levels saving admin time and warehouse space across the organization.
-The main responsibilities on the project were to develop the shiny app to be integrated into a larger application, statistically test the output to ensure accuracy and consistency and to demo the product to stakeholders.
+ - Contributed to a tool that used Facebook's Prophet package to forecast stock levels from multiple warehouse sites statistically testing the output and comunicating how the tool worked to key stateholders.
- - Worked on multiple R shiny apps whose purpose was to display and manage various sources of multi-dimensional data.
-These apps included representations of asset data, investment schemes, GIS data and branching future scenario pathways.
  - A typical technology stack for a project will use Azure (blob storage and container registries), Kubernetes, Github for source control and would be built in R / Shiny or Python.
- - Line manager and take on coaching duties for 4 junior members of staff within the team.
+ - Line manager and coaching duties for 4 junior members of staff within the team.

 ### Johnson Matthey - Battery Materials
 **Senior Data Scientist**